 On one particularly long leg of our journey (heading east to Figuig) the only place on Park4Night within a 250km radius had closed.
 We stopped at the local police station and were directed to a large fuel station a few kilometres away.
 We paid the owner 20MAD and stayed safely (if noisy) on the forecourt overnight.

 Should You Visit Morocco in Your Motorhome or Campervan?

 Yes, absolutely!
-Morocco is a stunning country, perfect for adventurers, digital nomads and those seeing the sun or a change of culture.
+Morocco is a stunning country, perfect for adventurers, digital nomads and those seeking the sun or a change of culture.
 Motorhome holidays in Morocco will become more popular as the UK leaves the EU and freedom of movement rules start to bite.